SDM-2021-16-SpongeBob/simple-todo-list/docs/Functional.md

 ## Current situation

+For contemporary college students, how to plan time is an important thing, and it is a good habit to use To-Do List to manage important things, things that need to be done, and things that have already been done.

 We plan to write a software to manage the To-Do List.

 We plan to develop the software step by step.
 We will provide a minimum viable product (MVP) first, and then we will add functions to the MVP and improve the user experience.

+A one-stop solution for managing the important things, the things that need to be done, and the things that have already been done.

 ## Dream system / Wanted system